splunk/splunk-sdk-csharp-pcl/README.md

 The Splunk developer platform enables developers to take advantage of the same technology used by the Splunk platform to build exciting new applications.

+For more information, see [Splunk Enterprise SDK for C#](https://dev.splunk.com/enterprise/docs/devtools/csharp/sdk-csharp/) on the Splunk Developer Portal.

 ## What's new in Version 2.x

 Version 2.0 introduces new modern APIs that leverage the latest .NET platform advancements.